2024 annual impact

 Fall Fundraiser

 Join us for our 6th annual signature fundraiser, Harvest Against Hunger, where we will gather to celebrate and support our work towards a more sustainable, equitable, and healthier future.
 This creative collaboration with College of DuPage’s Culinary, Hospitality and Horticulture Departments will be held on Saturday, October 14 from 5-8pm.
-The event will debut a [...]
+The event will debut a lemon thyme IPA from Skeleton Key Brewery, "Growing For Good".
+BUY TICKETS DONATE NOW GET "GROWING FOR GOOD" MERCH You don’t want to miss this year’s event, hosted at College of DuPage’s “Street Scene” in Glen Ellyn, which [...]

 New Project with Ronald McDonald House Charities® of Chicagoland & Northwest Indiana